34panda/docsify/gamepi43/gamepi43.md

 ```
 Main screen > Retropie > Retropie Setup > Configuration/tools > usbromservice - USB ROM Service > 1 Enable USB ROM Service
 ```
+Inside of the formatted USB drive create an empty directory called `retropie` (depending on the OS used that name may vary, that one worked for me byt you can also try `retropie-mount` or find other if both of them dont work)

 Now, just plug your USB into the working GamePi43 device and let it run.
 This step is tricky because there is no indication of the process being done if you do not have a USB with a light signaling data transfer.
 Let it sit for 5-15 minutes, reboot the device, unplug the USB, and plug it into your computer.